paultopia/gobbledygook/content/pages/syllabus.md

 ### Week 8

-P-values, p-hacking, publication bias, the replication crisis in psychology, and other terrible pitfalls of scientific research.
+P-values, p-hacking, publication bias, the replication crisis in psychology, power and underpoweredness, multiple comparisons, and other terrible pitfalls of scientific research.

 Discussion: what are the legal implications of scientific failures?